breck7/scrollsdk/faq.md

      body
       div おはようございます

-In fact, there is no such thing as an invalid Tree Notation document, at the base level, just as there is no such thing as an "invalid binary sequence".
+In fact, there is no such thing as an invalid Tree Notation document at the base level, just as there is no such thing as an "invalid binary sequence".

 Usually when using Tree Notation you use a higher level grammar, called a Tree Language, and so you can still have invalid programs in that language (because of typos, for example) even though your Tree Notation is valid.

 #### How do I escape characters?

 In Tree Notation you never need to escape characters.
 If your node spans across multiple lines, simply indent the child lines by one space more than their parent, and leave the rest of the line as is.
+Some Tree Languages might have the notion of escape characters in certain places, but there's no such thing at the Tree Notation base layer.

 #### Does Tree Notation directly map to XML or JSON?

 No. A subset of Tree Notation does, but for perfect one-to-one matching you'll want to use a Tree Language specifically designed for that language.

-#### Can I use Tree Notation with some other programming language?
+#### Can I use Tree Notation with any programming language?

 Yes!
-We hope that there will eventually be Tree Notation and Tree Grammar libraries in all programming languages, similar to how most languages nowadays have JSON libraries.
+The <a href="https://github.com/breck7/jtree">JTree library</a> provides Tree Notation support for TypeScript and Javascript, but we hope that there will eventually be Tree Notation and Tree Grammar libraries in all programming languages, similar to how most languages nowadays have JSON libraries.
+We currently have C++, Python, and GoLang libraries in development, but hopefully others will create those before we release ours.

 If you want to build a Tree Notation library for your language, let us know how we can help!